CliMA/Oceananigans.jl/docs/src/installation_instructions.md

 For initial explorations and getting used to the code, you can enter the commands directly in the [Julia REPL](https://docs.julialang.org/en/v1/stdlib/REPL/) (which can be started with the command `julia --project`).
-This is an interactive command-line tool (similar to Python's IPython) that has a searchable history, tab-completion, helpful keybindings, and many other features to help users interact with packages.
-If you already have a file with commands, you can issue `julia --project my_oceananigans_script.jl` from the terminal, which will run all the commands in that script and subsequently close Julia.
-This is equivalent to opening the Julia REPL inside your project directory and typing each of those commands by hand (or simply issuing `include("my_oceananigans_script.jl")` in the REPL), with the exception that the REPL will remain open after the commands in this case.
+The REPL is an interactive command-line tool (similar to Python's IPython) that has a searchable history, tab-completion, helpful keybindings, and many other features to help users interact with packages.
+If you already have a script, you can call `julia --project my_oceananigans_script.jl` from the terminal.
+This will execute all the commands in that script and subsequently close Julia.
+This is equivalent to opening the Julia REPL inside your project directory and typing each of those commands by hand (or simply calling `include("my_oceananigans_script.jl")` in the REPL).